 If you’re struggling under the weight of a large credit card balance, you may be looking for a card that will let you transfer your debt without charging interest, such as the Chase Slate card or the Chase Freedom card.
-Both offer a 0 percent introductory rate on balance transfers for 15 months – so what makes one card a better choice than the other?
+Both offer an introductory rate on balance transfers – so what makes one card a better choice than the other?

 Ultimately, it comes down to what you’re looking for in a card and how much debt you plan to roll over.
 For example, the Chase Freedom card lets you earn rewards on every purchase, but charges a balance transfer fee.
 The Slate card, by contrast, does not charge a balance transfer fee for the first 60 days, but does not offer a rewards program.